Dormancy in Carnivorous Plants

 Temperate Sundews like Drosera filiformis, D. intermedia, and D. rotundifolia form a winter hibernaclua.
 It resembles a fuzzy round button with tightly curled leaves in the center.
 Some are less hairy than others, but the tight cluster resembles a tiny set of coiled fern fronds.

 Venus Flytraps produce smaller and smaller traps as Fall approaches Winter.
-The old traps die, turn black and form a ring of old dead traps around the tight, small cluster of traps.
+During Venus Flytrap dormancy, the old traps die, turn black and form a ring of old dead traps around the tight, small cluster of traps.
 In extreme cold all the traps may die back at ground level and the bulb will overwinter underground.
 New traps emerge once temperatures are above 55°F (12°C).

 Sarracenia often keep their tube traps for two years, but the onset of Winter does trigger dormancy.
 The tops of the hoods start to wither, dry and brown.
 This drying works its way down the tube, which eventually dies.
 Often the lower third of the traps stay green throughout the Winter, as the plant continues to absorb nutrients from the summer's catch.